Managing side effects

 - Local voluntary organisations may also be available in your

-area (ask your Cancer Support
+area (ask your Cancer Support Worker or the Cancer Information and

-level 4 Bristol Haematology and Oncology Centre)
+Support Centre at Level 4 Bristol Haematology and Oncology Centre